Can the Owner of an Open WiFi Hotspot See What Files I’m Downloading?

 Your ISP can see everything you do.

-The letters ISP stand for Internet Service Provider.
+ISP stands for Internet Service Provider.
 The coffee shop or other location is providing you with internet service.
 In this situation, they’re your ISP.
-The administrator of publicly available internet such as an open Wi-Fi hotspot can monitor all unencrypted traffic and see exactly what you’re doing.
+The administrator of a publicly available internet connection, such as an open WiFi hotspot, can monitor all unencrypted traffic and see exactly what you’re doing.

 Do hotspot owners watch?

-Whether or not they actually watch is a completely different subject.
+Whether or not they watch is a completely different subject.

-My guess is the local coffee shop manager not only doesn’t care what you are doing with the internet, he doesn’t have the time or the expertise to know what to look for.
-Depending on how they get the internet to provide to you, perhaps someone upstream can look — perhaps there’s technology in place that’s looking for certain types of activity — we just don’t know for sure.
+My guess is that the local coffee shop manager not only doesn’t care what you are doing with the internet, but also doesn’t have the time or expertise to know what to look for.
+Perhaps someone upstream can look — perhaps there’s technology in place that’s looking for certain types of activity — we just don’t know for sure.

 What we do know is that they can look.

-Ultimately, a VPN is the only way to hide what you’re doing from the coffee shop owner, administrator, or your ISP, whomever that might be.
+Ultimately, a VPN is the only way to hide what you’re doing from the coffee shop owner, administrator, or your ISP.

 Using bandwidth